Master Daniel Jung is from South Korea and has been

 In Korea, he was a Special Guerrilla Military Trainer to all officers below the rank of General in the Navy Academy, Army and Marine Corps.

-Master Jung came to America from South Korea in 1988 and opened his school, Alpha Taekwondo, in Chelmsford, MA.
+Master Jung came to America from South Korea and opened his school, Alpha Taekwondo, in Chelmsford, MA.
 He has also assisted setting up schools locally in Dracut and Medford and internationally in Iceland and Panama.

 He has taught after school Taekwondo programs in all of Chelmsford's elementry and middle schools and at Rundlett Middle School in Concord, NH.
 He coached Massachusetts state gold medalists from 1993 - 1997 while coaching the Massachusettes state Taekwondo team.

-Master Jung also has extensive fundraising and community service experience.
+Master Jung has extensive fundraising and community service experience.
 He has held numerous fundraising events for Muscular Dystrophy, Easter Seals, and Lutheran Services raising thousands of dollars.

 He has also received many certificates of recognition for service to the community and youth.